microsoft/jacdac/services/_base.md

 add this report in frame along with the announce packet.
 If a service implements this register, it should also support the ``status_code_changed`` event defined below.

-    const specification_url?: string @ specification_url

-URL pointing to the markdown specification of a custom service.

 ## Events

     event status_code_changed? @ status_code_changed {